ese5180/iot-venture-f25-the-circuiteers/docs/index.md

 * Machine learning models for subtle pattern detection
 * Predictive algorithms for component degradation
 * Enhanced decision support for maintenance scheduling

+*Reason for the Challenge: Lack of sufficient training data and domain expertise in predictive analytics.
+Building reliable ML models would require months of field data collection and collaboration with domain experts, which was outside our project scope.*

 #### Firmware Image Size Constraints